-Unlike some cities, Valley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Valley are a mix of both white- and blue-collar jobs.
+Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Valley is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Valley who work in office and administrative support (14.55%), sales jobs (9.01%), and food service (6.39%).

 As is often the case in a small city, Valley doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Valley with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.51% of adults in Valley have a bachelor's degree or advanced degree.
+The citizens of Valley are slightly less educated than the national average of 21.84% for the average city or town: 13.51% of adults in Valley have a bachelor's degree or advanced degree

 The per capita income in Valley in 2010 was $21,948, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $87,792 for a family of four.
 However, Valley contains both very wealthy and poor people as well.